Larwive/DGCNN/README.md

 # DGCNN
+A fork of the DGCNN repository by xueyunlong12589.
+This fork attempts to add the missing code to reproduce (partially) the learning described in the paper.

+Link to the paper : https://ieeexplore.ieee.org/document/8320798
+This was used originally for the DREAMER dataset.
+You can request access to the dataset here : https://zenodo.org/records/546113

+Original README:
 Repetition code of the model for the paper "EEG Emotion Recognition Using Dynamical Graph Convolutional Neural Networks" in pytorch